Quick Select:

 Ultrasound imaging, also called ultrasound scanning or sonography

-It is a non-invasive medical test using to high-frequency sound waves to produce sonographic images.
-Ultrasound imaging does not use ionizing radiation (as used in x-rays).
+It is a non-invasive medical test using high-frequency sound waves to produce sonographic images.
+Ultrasound imaging does not use ionizing radiation (as used in X-rays).

-Ultrasound of the breast is not a primary screening tool, but has an important role in the further characterization of abnormalities identified at mammography and as a supplementary “double-check” to mammography.
+Ultrasound of the breast is not a primary screening tool but has an important role in the further characterization of abnormalities identified at mammography and serves as a supplementary “double-check” to mammography.

-High definition breast ultrasound is therefore a very important and integral part of our protocol.
-A breast ultrasound as a routine examination should be included with each full field digital mammogram.
+High-definition breast ultrasound is therefore a very important and integral part of our protocol.

 The most important uses of ultrasound in breast imaging are: